The Brain of Morbius: In print

 A novelisation of this serial, written by Terrance Dicks, was published by Target Books in June 1977.
 An unabridged reading of the novelisation by actor Tom Baker was released on CD in February 2008 by BBC Audiobooks.

 Dicks also wrote a second adaptation for younger readers that was published in 1980 as Junior Doctor Who and the Brain of Morbius.
 A French translation of the full novelisation was published in 1987.

 Home media

 The serial was released on VHS in a 59-minute heavily edited omnibus format in July 1984 and complete in episodic form in July 1990.
 The edited version was also released on Betamax, Video 2000, and Laserdisc.
 The story was released in complete form on DVD on 21 July 2008.

+The original 1984 release was the second Doctor Who VHS release, and its edited nature drew criticism from fans of the series.
+Re-released in 1985 to acquire a certificate from the British Board of Film Classification (BBFC), the edited version received the broadest U rating, as requested by the BBC.
+Despite scenes depicting Morbius' brain falling to the floor and the reveal of the headless monster, the BBFC reasoned the serial was a "thrill-shiver thing for kids within a recognisable safe framework".
+However, when the full version was submitted for video classification in 1990, the BBFC raised issue with scenes such as Condo dragging Sarah away by her hair and, particularly, the sight of Condo being shot in the stomach with resultant blood splatter in close distance.
+The latter issue caused them to raise the certificate to PG, despite protests from the BBC.